Yi O

 Yi O (二澳) is a village on Lantau Island, Hong Kong.

 Administration

 Yi O is a recognized village under the New Territories Small House Policy.

 Geography

 Lying in a fertile valley, it is a traditional agricultural area where the remaining villagers operate the Yi O Agricultural Cooperative, a cooperative that uses farming as a core activity to rebuild the rural community's economy.
 It is one of the last remaining rice production areas in Hong Kong and provides rice to some high-end and award-winning restaurants.

+Transportation

+Yi O can be accessed by sea or by foot.
+There is no road access to the village.
+It is crossed by Section 7 of the Lantau Trail.
+Yi O Pier is situated on Section 7 of the Lantau Trail, you can reserve barge services to Tai O.